 Each cottage has been carefully restored, tastefully decorated and fitted with a log burning stove to create a comfortable and cosy retreat for one or two people, perfect for the solo traveller looking to holiday alone, or a couple seeking a romantic break in Cornwall, a honeymoon or just an escape from the hurly-burly of modern life.
 You might consider celebrating your tin anniversary here (tenth), or even your seventh, which is copper.
 Maybe you'll hire both cottages and visit with family or friends, enjoy time together yet have the privacy of your own place to retire to.

-Explore the woodland paths, experience the tranquility, discover the flora, fauna and archaeological remains, perhaps sketch or paint, or simply relax with a book.
+Explore the woodland paths, experience the tranquillity, discover the flora, fauna and archaeological remains, perhaps sketch or paint, or simply relax with a book.

 Okel Tor Mine is somewhere different and without doubt one of the most unusual places to stay in Cornwall.

-Jess, our black Labrador, loves to make new friends and, as she knows so well, it’s a doggy heaven here.
-Lots of great walks and smells, a river to swim in plus dog-friendly pubs and cafés.
+It’s a doggy heaven here - lots of great walks and smells, a river to swim in plus dog-friendly pubs and cafés.

 We also welcome other species too - within reason!

 We have a simple goal - to not only become carbon neutral but carbon negative by 2030 (a key target date set by the IPCC).
 Already our electricity, boiler and wood supplies are net zero and, by encouraging the natural seeding of native trees, we're set to go beyond this.